 NOI

-This stands for net operating income.
-This is a property’s total income after subtracting the expenses to operate the property.
+NOI stands for net operating income.
+It is a property’s total income after subtracting the expenses to operate it.
 Knowing your NOI can be helpful when determining your property’s profitability point.

 Proptech

-Short for property technology.
-This includes technology and other innovations that improve transparency, efficiency, and sustainability in the real estate industry.
-An example of proptech is our very own ButterflyMX video intercom for multifamily and commercial properties.
+Proptech is short for property technology.
+It includes technology and other innovations that improve transparency, efficiency, and sustainability in the real estate industry.
+An example of proptech is our ButterflyMX video intercom for multifamily and commercial properties.

 Predictive analytics

-In real estate, predictive analytics are used to make highly informed decisions in the realm of real estate development.
-Predictive analytics are commonly used by AI software.
-Analytics include historical data, archival records, and machine learning.
+Predictive analytics are used in real estate to make highly informed decisions in real estate development.
+AI software commonly uses predictive analytics, which includes historical data, archival records, and machine learning.

 Real estate cycle